Stormwater Management Benefits Everyone

-A question I commonly get is, “Why do I have to pay a storm water fee when there is no storm sewer in front of my house?”
-A second common question is, “Why does storm water management cost so much?”
-The revenue derived from the storm water utility fee is used solely for operation and maintenance of our storm water collection, conveyance and treatment facilities.
+“Why do I have to pay a stormwater fee when there is no storm sewer in front of my house?” is a common question, along with “Why does stormwater management cost so much?”
+The revenue derived from the stormwater utility fee is used solely for the operation and maintenance of our stormwater collection, conveyance, and treatment facilities.

 All of these require periodic maintenance and some require fairly extensive repair or rehabilitation.
 While some of this infrastructure serves individual properties, much of it serves large areas of the city, including common areas such as streets and parks, and is necessary to prevent flooding, severe erosion, and other large scale problems.
 All parcels in the City are assessed a storm water utility fee as all parcels benefit from comprehensive storm water management, not just those with a storm water sewer in front of their house.